carmine560/trading-assistant/README.md

 this example, refer to the ‘[Encrypt Configuration File](#encrypt-configuration-file)’ section above.

-> **Note**: These examples below underwent in an environment with 1080p
-> resolution, a maximized ‘Watchlists’ window, a left-snapped ‘Summary’ window,
-> and a right-snapped ‘Chart’ window.
-In addition, my Hyper SBI 2 settings
-> differ from the default settings.
+> **Note**: You may want to increase the sleep period during trading hours for
+> active stocks because of Hyper SBI 2’s lag.

 ``` ini
 [HYPERSBI2 Actions]